ZhengGuo-1/cse15l-lab-reports/fun.md

 ![image](截屏2023-10-08 下午12.09.43.png)
 * working directory:/home
 * what I got:when cat with no arguments is called, nothing appears in the terminal.
-* why I got this:the reason why nothing appears in the terminal is because cat's primary purpose is todisplay the content of files.
+* why I got this:the reason why nothing appears in the terminal is because cat's primary purpose is to display the content of files.
 If there is no path provided for cat command, it will wait for you to type some text as input to print out.
 * whether the output is an errer: not an error
 2. Share an exmaple of using the command with a path to a directory as an argument.
 ![image](截屏2023-10-08 下午12.10.19.png)